swpknl/Hardware-And-Software-Inventory-Service/README.md

-Home of the SAMnet agent
+Windows service to return the hardware and software inventory of the host computer